What is the Most Reproduced Religious Painting of All Time

 One of the most popular and well-known religious paintings is The Last Supper, painted by Leonardo da Vinci.
 This painting has been reproduced countless times over the centuries and can be found in many different churches and homes around the world.
 While there are many other religious paintings that are also quite popular, The Last Supper remains one of the most iconic and well-loved works of art.

-READ MORE: How to Center Text in Paint
+READ MORE: How Much to Paint a Bumper at Maaco

 Who Painted the Most Reproduced Religious Painting of All Time